saasbook/AV102/transcripts/week2/managing_chores.md

-and people very often are, to say well you know this is gonna take you know what? one or two points ... to sort of you want to estimate how long they going to take ... but
+and people very often are, to say well you know this is gonna take you know what? one or two points ... to sort of you want to estimate how long they're going to take ... but
 Pivotal and others strongly recommend against doing that it's sort of, they just sort of, that's part of the cost of being in business and so you know the time that it takes to get those chores done along with the